SuleimanFarah/sunpy/GSOC/GSOC-2017-abit2.md

 Developing the IRISObservation class.
 This will require to store both SJI and raster in this class.
 It will be able to open 3 level fits files and enable users to view the data of his/her choice.
 This makes it possible to analyse slit-jaw images and spectra and explore there association.
 The approach of implementing this class has not yet been decided, the implementation details will be discussed in the future meetings and chats with the mentors.

+Implementing a class to store the IRISSJI and IRISRaster object.
+Also able to open 3 level IRIS fits file.
+(10 days).

+Developing tools and abstracting the already present functions of the IRISRaster and IRISSJI class.(3-4 days).

+Developing the tools for associating and analysing the level 3 data.
+(1 week)

 ### 21st August - 29th August (1 week Students submit their final work product and their final mentor evaluation)
 Clean up code, Improve documentation and resolve merge conflicts (if any)